ibleaman/JPPC/about.md

 During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along through Zoom to keep the chorus involved in learning and singing.
 The series has been open to Yiddish-music-lovers everywhere, and nearly 700 people from around the world have registered for these Monday evening song events.

 To be notified of future Yiddish Workshop & Sing-Along sessions, ask us to include your email address in our distribution list.
-Contact Paulette at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).
+Contact [info@YiddishChorus.org](mailto:info@yiddishchorus.org).